xianhuifeng/Sudoku/README.md

 }
 ```
 ## Reasoning behind technical choices
-- jQuery: It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
+- jQuery: It almost does everything in my main.js.
+It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 - Jade: Jade is a templating language for html, it makes writing html less verbose and easier.
 It supports template inheritance and one can compile templates into re-usable functions.
 - gulp: For minify use.
 - CSS3: Will be replaced by Sass if have more time, but still super powerful for style and animation.
+- mocha/chai: Used for unit testing.
 - express.js: Used as localhost.
 For testing layout at http://www.responsinator.com.

 ## Changes will be implemented in future